-The Rongzhai suibi 容齋隨筆 "Spontaneous essays of the Studio of Forbearance" is a collection of essays written by the Southern Song period 南宋 (1127-1279) scholar Hong Mai 洪邁 (1123－1202), courtesy name Hong Jinglu 洪景盧, studio name Rongzhai 容齋 or Yechu 野處.
-He came from Raozhou 饒州 (modern Boyang 波陽, Jiangxi) and was a son of Hong Hao 洪皓, a famous minister at the Song court.
+Rongzhai suibi 容齋隨筆 "Spontaneous essays of the Studio of Forbearance" is a collection of essays written during the Southern Song period 南宋 (1127-1279) by Hong Mai 洪邁 (1123－1202), courtesy name Jinglu 洪景盧, style Rongzhai 容齋 or Yechu 野處.
+He hailed from Raozhou 饒州 (modern Boyang 波陽, Jiangxi) and was a son of Hong Hao 洪皓 (1088-1155), a famous minister at the Song court.
 Hong Mai became official at the Historiography Institute (guoshiyuan 國史院) and member of the Hanlin Academy 翰林院.
-These positions allowed him access to the vast treasury of the imperial libaries with its fund of literature of all kinds.
+These positions allowed him access to the vast treasury of the imperial libraries with its fund of literature of all kinds.
 Hong Mai, although being a historiographer, was very fond of unofficial stories, collected a lot of them and published them in his books Yechu leigao 野處類稿, Yijianzhi 夷堅志 and Wanshou Tangren jueju 萬首唐人絕句 (a collection of poems).

 The first collection was printed in Wuzhou 婺州 shortly after its completion and was read by Emperor Xiaozong 宋孝宗 (r.
-1162-1189) who recommended it.
+1162-1189), who recommended it.
 Hong Mai was therefore compelled to write continuations to it, which became the further collections Xubi, Sanbi etc. All five collections were printed by Hong Mai's grandson Hong Ji 洪汲 in 1212 in the Zhanggongjun Studio 章貢郡齋, with a preface written by He Yi 何異.
-Further prints were arranged by Ma Xunfu 馬巽甫, a friend of the family Hong, by Li Han 李瀚 during the Hongzhi reign 弘治 (1488-1505) of the Ming 明 (1368-1644), by Ma Yuandiao 馬元調 during the very late Ming period, in 1700, and during the Tongzhi reign 同治 (1862-1874) of the Qing 清 (1644-1911), a print that was reproduced as a facsimile in 1875.
+Further prints were arranged by Ma Xunfu 馬巽甫, a friend of the family Hong, by Li Han 李瀚 during the Hongzhi reign-period 弘治 (1488-1505) of the Ming dynasty 明 (1368-1644); by Ma Yuandiao 馬元調 during the very late Ming period; in 1700; and during the Tongzhi reign-period 同治 (1862-1874) of the Qing 清 (1644-1911), a print that was reproduced as a facsimile in 1875.

-The Rongzhai suibi is included in the reprint series Jindai mishu 津逮秘書, Siku quanshu 四庫全書, Sibu congkan 四部叢刊, Guoxue jiben congshu 國學基本叢書, Biji xiaoshuo daguan 筆記小說大觀, the Shangwu yinshuguan Press 商務印書館 edition of the Shuofu 說郛, and the collection Jiu xiaoshuo 舊小說, but only in an abridged form.
-A modern edition was published in 1978 by the Shanghai guji press 上海古籍出版社 on the base of the 1875 facsimile edition.
+The Rongzhai suibi is included in the series Jindai mishu 津逮秘書, Siku quanshu 四庫全書, Sibu congkan 四部叢刊, Guoxue jiben congshu 國學基本叢書, Biji xiaoshuo daguan 筆記小說大觀, the Shangwu Yinshuguan Press 商務印書館 edition of the Shuofu 說郛, and the collection Jiu xiaoshuo 舊小說, but only in an abridged form.
+A modern edition was published in 1978 by the Shanghai Guji Press 上海古籍出版社 on the base of the 1875 facsimile edition.